HL7/fhir-qi-core/input/pages/qi-elements.md

 * period: (QI) The period during which the practitioner is authorized to perform in these role(s)
 * identifier.value: (QI) The value that is unique
 * practitioner: (QI) Practitioner that is able to provide the defined services for the organization
+* identifier: (QI) Business Identifiers that are specific to a role/location
+* telecom: (QI) Contact details that are specific to the role/location/service
+* identifier.system: (QI) The namespace for the identifier value
 * organization: (QI) Organization where the roles are available
 * location: (QI) The location(s) at which this practitioner provides care
 * code: (QI) Roles which this practitioner may perform
-* identifier: (QI) Business Identifiers that are specific to a role/location
 * active: (QI) Whether this practitioner role record is in active use
-* telecom: (QI) Contact details that are specific to the role/location/service
 * specialty: (QI) Specific specialty of the practitioner
 * endpoint: (QI) Technical endpoints providing access to services operated for the practitioner with this role